kmsmgsh/python/problem.md

 - [x] When the population greater than 24, the determinant of the Correlation Matrix comes to zero
 - [x] The GP influence is too large for BetaMatrix

-• The chosen of Random Walk Metropolis MVN correlation function I directly use mvn(previousValue,Identity(n)) as randomwalk, but I feel bad about this.
+• Q:The chosen of Random Walk Metropolis MVN correlation function I directly use mvn(previousValue,Identity(n)) as randomwalk, but I feel bad about this.
 And how to explore the Correlation structure for the posterior?

-Well, this question has two parts to the answer.
+A:Well, this question has two parts to the answer.

 First, we must center the GP variables in order to be able to sample effectively.
 If f is a vector of GP values, and